 Learning Support Coordinator

-The LSC also collaborates with class teachers, the literacy and numeracy specialists and student services team to ensure Students at Educational Risk have appropriate learning programs.
+The LSC also collaborates with class teachers and student services team to ensure Students at Educational Risk have appropriate learning programs.
 Students with medical health issues such as anaphylaxis, asthma and epilepsy are also monitored by the LSC.

 School chaplaincy is a program officially endorsed by the Education Department and provided by YouthCARE WA who provide training, counselling and supervision to their Chaplains.
 The Chaplain’s primary role is to cultivate the personal and social wellbeing of students, their families and staff in need of social, emotional, mental, physical and spiritual support from a non-denominational perspective.
 This involves building relationships and supporting students, families and staff one on one and in small groups as needed, and during critical incidences.
-Our Chaplain runs the whole school Values programme and facilitates small group programs such as Rainbows.
-They are a valuable link into the wider community and provide additional practical help for administrative and teaching staff.
+Our School Chaplain is Mrs Karen Burke.
 If you would like to see the Chaplain, or seek support for your child, ask your child’s teacher or the office to send a message to the Chaplain.
+You will find Mrs Burke at school on Wednesday and Friday during Term 1.